 Jessica holds a doctorate in clinical psychology and received a generalist training focusing on adult mental health.
 She completed her doctoral training at Albizu University in Miami, Florida followed by an internship at Louisiana State University Health and Sciences Services in New Orleans.
 She has worked in various settings including community mental health agencies, academic centers, outpatient clinics, hospital settings, and inpatient rehabilitation centers.
 Her work has included psychotherapy with individuals with a range of presenting problems, facilitating specialized psychotherapy groups for adults with psychotic disorders, substance abuse issues, and post-traumatic stress.
 She has also served as a co-investigator on a study looking at the efficacy of psycho-educational groups in reducing alcohol and substance use in individuals with HIV.

 Jessica offers individual psychotherapy and uses a treatment approach to increase self-awareness, insight and change.
 Her current work centers on treating depression, trauma, anxiety, relationship difficulties, attachment problems, identity development, and self-esteem.
-She also conducts neurocognitive and intelligence evaluations, personality assessments, and evaluations for Attention Deficit Hyper Activity Disorder.

 Dr. Zeev Rosberger